trychlos/pwix-field/README.md

     Returns a columns specification suitable to [Forms](https://github.com/trychlos/pwix-forms/) setup.

+    A field which have a `form = false` key/value pair is ignored when building the schema.

+- `Field.Def.toHelp()`

+    Extract and returns the help data, which may be an empty object.

+    A field which have a `help = false` key/value pair is ignored when building the help data.

 - `Field.Def.toTabular()`

     Returns a column definition suitable to [Datatable](https://datatables.net/) initialization.

+    A field which have a `dt_tabular = false` key/value pair is ignored when building the tabular definition.

 - `Field.Def.toSchema()`

     Returns a field definition suitable to instanciate a [SimpleSchema](https://github.com/Meteor-Community-Packages/meteor-simple-schema) .

+    A field which have a `schema = false` key/value pair is ignored when building the schema.

 ##### `Field.Set`